-There really isn't an overarching story, but rather just a collection of stand-alone chapters.
-The chapters however, can be really long, like half a volume long.
+The manga doesn't really have an overarching story, but rather just a collection of stand-alone chapters.
+However, these chapters can be really long, like half a volume long.
 I would recommend reading all of them but it can be a bit of a drag sometimes since not all stories are especially interesting.
 One of the real essentials is one of the few real arcs, "Once Upon a Time" spanning volume 6-8.
 The arc is also a good example of the darker side of the manga.
-The stories are often about the nature of humanity, violence and war.
-There's
+The stories are often about the nature of humanity, violence and

 Unfortunately the manga overall is very up and down.
 I think for younger children it doesn't really matter, but for an adult some chapters don't really leave an impact.